yadavharsh01/Timer/README.md

 # Timer

 Welcome to the Timer project – a sleek and straightforward timer web application.
 This project is built using HTML, CSS, JavaScript, and Tailwind CSS for a modern and responsive design.
-The timer fetches the current time through an API, providing accurate and real-time updates to the users.
+The timer sets the countdown according to the users need through an API, providing accurate and real-time updates to the users.
 The central feature of this timer is its countdown functionality, presented in a clear and minimalist style.

 ## Tech Stack